 Mathematics Impact at HCPS:

 Our Maths books are packed with a range of activities showing evidence of fluency, independent reasoning and collaborative problem solving.
 Children’s understanding is broadened via ‘deep dive bubbles’ which allow children to reason and solve problems.
-All feedback and interventions evidence the support given to children, in order that they are able to strive to be the best mathematicians they can be, ensuring a greater proportion of children are on track.
-The gaps in learning after Covid-19 have been highlighted and non-negotiables for each year group have been created based on ‘the basics’ and are being used throughout lessons and within interventions.
+All feedback and intervention evidence the support given to children so that they are able to strive to be the best mathematicians they can be and ensuring a greater proportion of children are on track.
+The gaps in learning after Covid-19 were highlighted and non-negotiables for each year group were created based on ‘the basics’ and are being used throughout lessons and within interventions.

 Children ‘have a go’ and choose the equipment they need to help them to learn along with the strategies they think are best suited to each problem.
 Our school standards are high, leaders monitor the effectiveness of teaching frequently through:

 The National Curriculum Mathematics tests are completed in Year 6 and Year 2.
 The MTC is also completed in Year 4.
 Assessment data in Maths is reviewed throughout the year to inform interventions and to also ensure that provision remains well-informed to enable optimum progress and achievement.
 End of year data is used to measure the extent to which attainment gaps for individuals and identified groups of learners are being closed.
 This data is used to inform whole school and subject development priorities for the next school year.